Claudiu Keșerü: Ludogorets Razgrad

 Keșerü then signed a three-year contract in August 2015 with Bulgarian club Ludogorets Razgrad worth €700,000 per annum, becoming the highest-paid player ever for The Eagles.
 In his first season, the team won the championship, and Keșerü became its top striker with 15 goals.

 Keșerü scored an equalizer against Red Star Belgrade in the first leg of third qualifying round of the 2016–17 UEFA Champions League, and then another equalizer in the second leg away match against Viktoria Plzeň in the play-off, helping his team to qualify for the group stage.
 He scored his maiden goal in the Champions League groups to give a 2–0 lead in the home match against English club Arsenal, but Ludogorets eventually lost by 2–3.
 On 28 October 2016, Keșerü scored his first hat-trick for Ludogorets in a league match against Dunav Ruse, a feat that he repeated later in the season against Lokomotiv Gorna Oryahovitsa.
 Eventually, with 22 goals, Keșerü became top goalscorer of the 2016–17 Bulgarian championship and won back-to-back titles with Ludogorets.

 Keșerü went on to score two goals in the second leg home match against FK Žalgiris in the second qualifying round of the 2017–18 UEFA Champions League which Ludogorets won 5–3 on aggregate.
 Keșerü won the Bulgarian championship for a third time in the 2017–18 season, also becoming top goalscorer of the league with 26 goals.
 He also scored the winning goal in the 2018 Bulgarian Supercup final.
 On 7 October 2018, he contributed three goals in a 4–1 away win over Botev Vratsa, thus becoming the foreigner with the most hat-tricks in the A PFG, having managed the feat on five separate occasions.
 On 19 September 2019, Keșerü scored three goals in the 5:1 home win against CSKA Moscow in a UEFA Europa League group stage match.
 In May 2020, Keșerü extended his contract with the team for two more years.
-Prior to the 2021-22 season Keșerü lost his status as a first team regular, not being included among the squad members for Ludogorets' second qualifying round match in the Champions League.
+Prior to the 2021–22 season Keșerü lost his status as a first team regular, not being included among the squad members for Ludogorets' second qualifying round match in the Champions League.
 He left the team in late August 2021.

 Return to FCSB

-After Keșerü terminated his contract with Ludogorets Razgrad, he came back to FCSB on 31 August 2021 for his second time.
-On 12 September, he scored for FCSB in Romanian's Liga I against FC Dinamo Bucuresti in the eternal derby.
-FCSB won that match with 6-0.
-After having a conflict with club's owner, George Becali, ordered the coach to keep Keșerü out of the team, till his contract will expire.
-He left the club on 30 May.
+After Keșerü terminated his deal with Ludogorets Razgrad, he returned to his native country on 31 August 2021 with Steaua București, now renamed FCSB.
+On 12 September, he scored in a 6–0 eternal derby thrashing of Dinamo București in the Liga I. He fell out of favour with the club owner, Gigi Becali, and left the club in the summer of 2022.

 UTA Arad

-After leaving FCSB, Keșerü signed a 2 year contract with Liga I side UTA Arad.
+After leaving FCSB, Keșerü signed a two-year contract with fellow Liga I side UTA Arad.

+Cherno More Varna

+In August 2024, he made a return to Bulgaria three years after leaving the country, joining Cherno More.